Selling your Home For More $$ in Mission Beach Real Estate

 Usually it is just your time and effort that is required so spend a few weekends doing it.
 For a more itemised list see here

-If your home does not present well and looks like it is not cared for, or you don’t have the funds to present it well or carry out repairs, then be prepared to get much lower offers.
+If your home looks like it is not cared for, or you don’t have the funds to present it well or carry out repairs, then be prepared to get much lower offers.

-Think carefully about this: Pricing is key to getting a sale and not getting one.
+Think carefully about this: Pricing is key to getting a sale or NOT getting one.
 Statistics have proven that the first 30 days that your home is advertised on the market is when you will see the most activity, it will slowly drop off after that.

-Study past sales: Take the time to study past sales statistics for homes in your area that are similar, none will be identical, but having similar attributes will give you a clearer understanding of where your list price should be – Get access to Pricefinder Share for free when you register on line at Anderson’s Real Estate.
+Study past sales: Take the time to study past sales statistics for homes in your area that are similar, none will be identical, but having similar attributes will give you a clearer understanding of where your list price should be.

 Know your opposition: Go to realestate.com.au and study what comparable properties are currently active on the market that have not yet sold and see how long they have been on market.
 Remembering that these properties will become your opposition once you list yours, if their DOM are quite long, then they are priced too high.
 Pricing yours below theirs and at a fair market value, will show buyers that you are serious.
 These opposition properties that have been on the market at a higher price for a longer time can actually help to sell yours.

 Valuations: Pricing your home too high above valuation may result in your contract ‘Falling Over’.
 For the vast majority of property sales in our Mission Beach area, the buyers require finance, whether it be as a primary home or investment property.